 Depending on the specialty option, you may be able to work either part time or full time.
 If you are interested in an advanced practice specialty option, your ability to work may be limited due to the clinical component.

-Most students successfully complete the program (MS, MS-DNP, PGC, DNP) in 2 to 3 years, but it depends on your chosen specialty option and your life commitments.
+Most students successfully complete the program (MS, BS-DNP, Post Grad-Certificate, DNP) in 2 to 3 years, but it depends on your chosen specialty option and your life commitments.
 However, you will need to complete the programs within 5 years.

 The admissions process depends on the degree.
-Please visit the admissions page for your desired degree for information about the admissions process.
+Please visit Admissions for your desired degree and information about the admissions process.